webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 Proposed is the abolition of all "interstitials" and the assignment of all members to their encapsulating objects in the URLs.
 Even the "apis" interstitial is unnecessary (see below).
 To that, we would have the following first-tier designations.
 * '''dom''' - a listing page with all DOM objects and their summaries.
-* '''dom/events''' - for all of the events.

-Note that events logically belong under their event types (i.e. dom/PointerEvent/pointerdown or dom/Event/error).
+Events logically belong under their event types (i.e. dom/PointerEvent/pointerdown or dom/Event/error).
 The events in [[dom/PointerEvent]] are organized thus, and ideally we would want to describe all events this way - under their event types in the URLs.
 This can be accomplished with a script because the event interface is captured in the Event template, with the Interface= field, like this:

 <nowiki>
 {{Event